Nelsallg/easylibs/packages/flash/README.md

 });
 ```

-This will create a Flash message with the text "Hi, i am your flash message" and display it in a orangered box.
+This will create a Flash message with the text "Hi, i am your success message" and display it in a green box.

 ![Hello world init flash message](./doc/image1.PNG)